Code-Institute-Submissions/data-centric-1/README.md

 - The website was tested on multiple browsers such as Google Chrome, Microsoft Edge, Firefox, and Opera.
 - Much time was given to test all the C.R.U.D functionalities and links on the page.
 - My mentor viewed the website to see that all is looking good and working well.
-- The website was tested on various devices such as Desktop, Ipad, Samsung and iPhone mobiles.
+- The website was tested on various devices such as Desktop, Ipad, Samsung and, iPhone mobiles.
-- The code was run through the W3C Markup Validation Service and the results shows only error for the flask code, the HTML and CSS code on all pages is without error.
+- The code was run through the W3C Markup Validation Service and the results show only error for the Flask code, the HTML and CSS code on all pages are without error.
 The results can be viewed here:
     - **start.html** -  <a href="" target="_blank">Result</a>
     - **base.html** - <a href="" target="_blank">Result</a>
     - **category.html** - <a href="" target="_blank">Result</a>